Fork me on GitHub

 Readability/writability is recursive: a container such as a Tuple or case class is only readable if all its contents are readable, and only writable if all its contents are writable.
 That means that you cannot serialize a List[Any], since uPickle doesn't provide a generic way of serializing Any.
 Case classes are only serializable up to 64 fields.

-Case classes are serialized using the apply and unapply methods on their companion objects.
-This means that you can make your own classes serializable by giving them companions apply and unapply. sealed hierarchies are serialized as tagged unions: whatever the serialization of the actual object, together with the fully-qualified name of its class, so the correct class in the sealed hierarchy can be reconstituted later.
+Case classes are de-serialized using the apply method on their companion objects. sealed hierarchies are serialized as tagged unions: whatever the serialization of the actual object, together with the partially-qualified name of its class in a "$type": "..." field, so the correct class in the sealed hierarchy can be reconstituted later.

 That concludes the list of supported types.
 Anything else is not supported by default, but you can add support using Custom Picklers